Anne Kirk

 Anne Kirk (born 6 April 1951) is a Scottish former professional darts player.
 She was nicknamed "Captain Kirk".

 Career

 Kirk won the 2001 Women's World Masters, beating American Marilyn Popp in the final.
-She then reached the semi final of the 2002 Women's World Darts Trophy, beating Trina Gulliver in the quarter finals before losing to Crissy Manley.
+The following year, she reached the semi-finals of the 2002 Women's World Darts Trophy, beating Trina Gulliver in the quarter-finals before losing to Crissy Manley.

-Kirk made her World Championship debut in 2003, and defeated Gaynor Williams and Francis Hoenselaar to reach the final where she was defeated by reigning champion Gulliver who made it a hat-trick of wins.
-She then lost in the quarter finals in 2004 to Karin Krappen and in 2005 to Gulliver.
+Kirk made her World Championship debut in 2003, and defeated Gaynor Williams and Francis Hoenselaar to reach the final.
+There, she was defeated by reigning champion Gulliver who made it a hat-trick of wins.
+She then lost in the quarter-finals in 2004 to Karin Krappen and in 2005 to Gulliver.

-Kirk qualified for the 2009 Women's World Championship and faced Krappen in the quarter finals, losing 1–2.
+Kirk qualified for the 2009 Women's World Championship and faced Krappen in the quarter-finals, losing 1–2.